gloggers99/lambda/README.md

 </div>

 ## IMPORTANT
 lambda is barely functional right now, and will be in this state for quite a bit (few weeks maybe), this section will be removed when it is stable and ready for regular usage.

 ## Info
 lambda is an X11 tiling window manager built in the spirit of XMonad, and DWM.
 I want to create lambda to improve on XMonad and DWM and learn about the X protocol at the same time.

+Join us at discord: https://discord.gg/4U2Cs7sFW3

 ## Q&A
 Q: "Why aren't you using wayland?
 X11 is old and crappy"